-This year, as we prepare to celebrate Earth Day and its aptly-titled theme, “Restore Our Earth” on April 22nd, it’s especially important to remember the role we play in reducing climate change and creating a more viable planet.
+This year, as we prepare to celebrate Earth Day, it’s especially important to remember the role we play in reducing climate change and creating a more viable planet.
 These speakers discuss environmental issues and sustainability with sharp focus, providing the tools to secure a cleaner and healthier Earth for generations to come.

 Bina Venkataraman is a former journalist and Senior Advisor for Climate Change Innovation under the Obama Administration, a role in which she worked to forge partnerships across communities, companies, and the government to prepare for climate change disasters.
 Her book, The Optimist’s Telescope, explores the ways that we can plan better for the future in a time where it’s easy to move forward without thinking, highlighting examples throughout history and drawing from research in biology, psychology, and economics.
 Her talks urge listeners to replace a “legacy building” approach to the future with “heirloom thinking” to improve their ability to make long-term decisions.

 As a young fisherman, Bren Smith found himself troubled by the destruction of the commercial trawlers he worked on left behind on the ocean floor.
 In response, he pioneered a technique called 3D ocean farming, taking a revolutionary approach to growing seafood in a way that absorbs carbon, acts as storm surge protection, and restores water quality while creating food and employment for the surrounding community.
 In his talks, he shares his story of ecological redemption and provides a ray of hope in the current environmental discourse with his compelling solutions to climate change.